 - ½ cup cooking oil or you can use butter or ghee

 - 2 Tbsp white poppy seeds I used white sesame seeds

-Oil a rectangular heat-proof dish, about 8x6 inch size.
+- Oil a rectangular heat-proof dish, about 9 x 13 inch size.
 Place the semolina flour in a large non-stick pan and toast it for about 2-3 minutes.
 It will turn slightly brown

-Preheat your broiler in the oven on low.
-Place the dish inside the oven and let the cake brown.
-Keep a very close watch as they might get burn if you walk away.
-Remove from the oven.
+- Bake in the preheated oven for 30-40 minutes (depending on your oven).
+If the top is not golden brown, turn off the oven and turn on the broiler in the oven on low and let the cake brown a little bit.
+Keep a very close watch as they might get burned if you walk away.
+Remove from the oven and let it cool down before cutting.
 Serve at room temperature as snacks or dessert